bdwakefield/yeti/README.md

 - [ ] Built-in SEO settings
 - [ ] Social login/register
 - [ ] Keep state in browser when returning to certain pages (possibly in URL, maybe in localstorage)
+- [ ] Some sort of help screens (overlay on each screen illustrastrating how to use) on first use.
+Interactive tutorial
+- [ ] Create videos for website
+- [ ] Redesign yetijs.com to include new UI and some more details